defactor-com/documentation/docs/resources/project-onboarding.md

   - Setup the contract, token and collateral token addresses

 ## Set Up Pools
+- URL with the token icon image image
+- Pool Name and Description for metadata
 - Create Pools
   - If you use the `erc20collateralpool` contract you can use the [RESTful](../back-end-api/erc20CollateralToken/restful#create-pool) or [GraphQL](../back-end-api/erc20CollateralToken/graphql#create-pool) endpoints, and update their metadata using the corresponding endpoint
   - If you use the `pool` contract use the [insert pool](../back-end-api/pools/insertPool) endpoint.